-- Pain that may be felt in your thigh, calf, lower back, shoulder, arms, or hands.
+- Pain that may be felt in your thigh, calf or lower back.
 The pain is often deep and steady.

 - Pain when doing certain activities or moving your body a certain way.

 - Numbness, tingling, and muscle weakness.

 Talk to your health care provider about whether surgery is right for you.
-Not everyone with lower back pain needs surgery.
+Most people with lower back pain do not need surgery.
 Most people are first treated with medicines, physical therapy, and exercise for relief of back pain.

 During traditional spinal surgery for spinal stenosis, the surgeon will need to fuse some of the bones in your spine to make your spine more stable.
 As a result, other parts of your spine below and above the fusion may be more likely to have disk problems in the future.

 With disk replacement surgery, no fusion is needed.
 As a result, the spine above and below the site of surgery still has preserved movement.
 This movement may help prevent further disk problems.